-Using the Kurdish resistance movement in Turkey as a long-standing and urgent practical question, this study propounds a completely new concept as ‘radical disobedience’.
-The philosophical literature posits a variety of different conceptualizations and justifications of disobedience through identifying several key elements related to their ideological formations.
-However, it is increasingly clear that these mainstream perceptions of disobedience are being challenged from a variety of distinctive approaches with regard to present-day protests.
-Two main types of disobedience can be distinguished: (1) civil disobedience and (2) radical disobedience.
+Through the new anti-pluralist regime (beyond authoritarianism) that is now legalized and institutionalized in contemporary Turkey, this PhD project propounds a completely new concept as “radical disobedience”.
+The philosophical literature posits a variety of different conceptualizations and justifications of disobedience by identifying several key elements related to their ideological formations.
+However, it is increasingly clear that these mainstream perceptions of disobedience are being challenged from a variety of distinctive approaches with regard to present-day social and political circumstances.
+There are two main forms of disobedience will be considered in this study: (1) civil disobedience and (2) radical disobedience.
 Regarding the first one, it is possible to find a broad variety of different and in part convincing approaches.
 But civil disobedience cannot be a practice of political struggle unless the system of rule is democratic.
 Regarding the second one, there is a huge gap in the literature.
-In order to fill this gap, the concept of radical disobedience will be theorized by defining it as a public, violent (unarmed) or nonviolent, illegal, and demand-driven political engagement that aims at a structural alteration in an authoritarian regime with a view to democratize it.
-For justification, building on the works of two radical thinkers — (1) Jacques Rancière and (2) Chantal Mouffe —, I will demonstrate that radical disobedience is a legitimate type of struggle if a system of rule or regime is indeed authoritarian.
-In this study, Turkey will be understood as a case of electoral authoritarianism.
-Accordingly, there are two research questions: (1) how can radical disobedience be a driving force of democratization? and (2) why is radical disobedience a legitimate political struggle?
-To emphasize, this project will not put forward a purely normative theory but provide a theoretical analysis based in empirical research including expert in-depth interviews and critical discourse analysis.
+In order to fill this gap, the concept and justification of radical disobedience will be theorized by defining it as a demand-driven social and political engagement that aims at a structural alteration in an anti-pluralist regime with a view to contributing democratization.
+For conceptualization and justification, building on the works of two scholars — (1) Chantal Mouffe and (2) Jacques Rancière —, I will demonstrate that radical disobedience is a legitimate type of struggle if a system of rule or regime is indeed anti-pluralist.
+In this study, Turkey will be understood as a case of anti-pluralism.
+Accordingly, there are two research questions: (1) how can radical disobedience be a driving force of democratization? and (2) why is radical disobedience a legitimate political praxis?
+To emphasize, this project will not put forward a purely normative theory but provide a theoretical analysis based on empirical research including in-depth interviews and discourse analysis.